Signs of Miscarriage: Everything You Need to Know

 Experiencing multiple miscarriages

 In most cases, having one miscarriage doesn’t mean you’re at risk for another.
 “Just because you had one miscarriage might not mean you can’t have healthy baby,” Conner says.
 Doctors are more concerned if they see a pattern of two or more consecutive miscarriages in the first trimester of pregnancy or one second trimester miscarriage.
 That’s when you may be considered at a higher risk for miscarriage in additional pregnancies.
-If you’ve had two or more miscarriages, see your doctor to check for an underlying cause of miscarriage such as fibroids, polyps, endometriosis or uterine abnormalities.
+If you’ve had two or more miscarriages, see your doctor to check for an underlying cause of miscarriage, such as fibroids, polyps, endometriosis or uterine abnormalities.

 Different people handle miscarriage in different ways, but it’s not uncommon to feel devastated as you would after any other loss in your life.
 If you’re having trouble coping with a miscarriage or it’s causing a rift in your relationship with your partner, ask your doctor for a referral to a therapist for counseling services.
 Then read about some ways to honor your loss and slowly begin to move on when you’re ready.

-How quickly you can try to get pregnant again after a miscarriage depends on physical and emotional factors.
-Every case is different, and you should only start trying to conceive once your doctor has given you a green light.
+How quickly you can try to get pregnant again after a miscarriage depends on a few physical and emotional factors.
+Every case is different, and you should only start trying to conceive once your doctor has given you the green light.
 “I usually tell patients to wait until their next normal cycle, anywhere from four to six weeks after miscarriage,” Conner says.
 If you want to wait longer, that’s totally normal too—give your mind and body the time they need to heal, and you’ll know when you’re ready to try again.

 Please note: The Bump and the materials and information it contains are not intended to, and do not constitute, medical or other health advice or diagnosis and should not be used as such.
 You should always consult with a qualified physician or health professional about your specific circumstances.